11 Awesome Things to Do at El Cuyo Yucatan – A Local Guide

 ADO bus connects Tizimin with Cancun, Playa del Carmen, and Tulum.

-From Valladolid, you can find the ORIENTE buses from the Valladolid bus station that are quite frequent, but again they don’t have an online available schedule.
+From Valladolid, you can find the ORIENTE buses from the Valladolid bus station, which are quite frequent.
+However, they don’t have an online schedule available.

-Minivans are also available, they are faster but less reliable as well.
+Minivans are also available; they are faster but less reliable.

 You can check on their website for their schedule.
-However, be aware that there are low-cost busses that are more frequent but their schedule is not available online.
+However, be aware that there are low-cost buses that are more frequent, but their schedule is not available online.
 You can use the chat in the ADO site and ask the operator.
 They speak English and they are very efficient.

 The plaza at El cuyo with a huge flamboyant tree with red flowers